Cubical22/Feather-Maddy/README.md

 version 0.8.1:
 - fixed the bug where with the `Feather Fly` option off, the feathers would still not refill your dashes after exiting.

+version 1.1:
+- fixed the bug where the lighting would slowly decrease with each death, when the `Feather Shine` option was set to off